 Install Bars in the Windows

-Grilles and bars installed in front of your windows can be a great way to discourage burglers from entering your home.
-In many cases burglers will break a side windows in order to get entry or to the take the keys in the home.
-With these grilles present you improve your home's security, but make sure they can be opened from the inside incase of a fire or hazard.
+Grilles and bars installed in front of your windows can be a great way to discourage burglars from entering your home.
+In many cases, burglars will break side windows to get entry or to take the keys in the home.
+With these grilles present you improve your home's security, but make sure they can be opened from the inside in case of a fire or hazard.

 Install a Security Safe

-You can easily protect your important personal belongings by installing a safe into your home.
-Simply install the safe within the home's walls or other section to add an extra layer of security, and place your personal belongings in there when you leave your home.
+You can easily protect your important personal belongings by installing a safe in your home.
+Simply install the safe within the home's walls or other sections to add an extra layer of security, and place your personal belongings in there when you leave your home.